 2. Giant Pandas—and cubs!

-Nat Hab’s China nature adventure visits three world-renowned panda research centers, optimizing the chances of observing and photographing these gentle giants.
+Nat Hab’s China nature adventure visits several world-renowned panda research centers, optimizing the chances of observing and photographing these gentle giants.
 We’ll see plenty of pandas up close, roaming within enclosed bamboo forests.
 Some of the conservation centers the group tours have captive breeding programs with the aim of reintroducing pandas into the wild, which means seeing babies is a definite possibility!

 3. Cultural Gems